Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS

-In this work, we present a technique that can achieve the above goal.
-In the following we describe the use of diffusion models for generating samples of AGN candidates using \Euclid VIS \IE\; band \citep{EuclidSkyOverview, EuclidSkyVIS} imaging alone.
-Diffusion-based methods are machine-learning models used to generate or reconstruct data by evolving a random distribution of pixels into a structured output over several steps.
-This technique outperforms traditional methods like median pixel substitution or interpolation, which often struggle to recreate complex structures within images.
-By using these models for `inpainting', where we adaptively recreate parts of the image, we can measure the discrepancies between the original and generated pixels.
+This work presents a technique that can achieve the above goal.
+In the following, we describe the use of diffusion models for generating samples of AGN candidates using \Euclid VIS \IE band \citep{EuclidSkyOverview, EuclidSkyVIS} imaging alone.
+Diffusion-based methods are machine-learning models that generate or reconstruct data by evolving a random distribution of pixels into a structured output over several steps.
+This technique outperforms traditional methods such as median pixel substitution or interpolation, which often struggle to recreate complex structures within images.
+Using these models for `inpainting', whereby we adaptively recreate parts of the image, we can measure the discrepancies between the original and generated pixels.
 Examining these errors allows us to separate AGN, QSOs, and other sources from the broader galaxy population.

-Briefly, the technique takes an image of a galaxy that may or may not have AGN emission at its centre and excludes those central pixels that may be influenced by AGN emission.
-The model then predicts (`inpaints') the underlying stellar light profile in those pixels from a comparison of the rest of the galaxy image to a model derived from a very large sample of similar galaxy images.
-Any significant difference between the prediction and true image in those central regions indicates the potential presence of AGN emission.
-Because AGN are comparatively rare, the sample of galaxy images used in the generation of the model does not need to be filtered to reject AGN, the method will be inherently biased to the `typical' behaviour of galaxy light distributions and so naturally down-weights or excludes predicting central regions with AGN emission.
+Our method\footnote{The code is publicly available here: \url{https://github.com/grant-m-s/Astro-Repaint}.} identifies potential AGN by treating the task as an unsupervised anomaly detection problem.
+It begins with an image of a galaxy, potentially containing AGN emission at its centre, and masks out the central pixels that might be influenced by such emission.
+A diffusion model, trained on a large, unlabeled dataset of galaxies -- most of which are normal, non-active -- then predicts or `inpaints' the masked region based on the learned prior distribution of typical galaxy morphologies.
+Because AGN are rare, there is no requirement to remove them from the training sample; the model is inherently biased towards reconstructing the central region as if it belonged to a typical, non-active galaxy.
+As a result, any significant discrepancy between the inpainted and actual central region suggests the presence of an AGN.
+This reconstruction error thus serves as a powerful anomaly score for identifying candidate AGN.